Minimal Bounded Speedups of Toeplitz Flows: Preliminaries

 \begin{theorem}\cite[Theorem 4.6]{AAO} If $(X,T)$ is a minimal subshift on an infinite set $X$ and $(X,S)$ is a minimal bounded speedup of $(X,T)$, then $(X,T)$ and $(X,S)$ are not conjugate. \end{theorem}

-Let $\theta$ be a constant length, left proper, primitive substitution.
-Because there exists some $K\geq 1$ such that $\pi_i^{(K)} = \pi_i^{(jK)}$ for all $1\leq i \leq |\mathcal{A}|$ and all $j\in \N$ (\cite{AAO}), we may assume that $K$ is chosen large enough to satisfy Remark~\ref{Remark: KR levels}.
+{ \begin{lemma}\cite[Lemma 4.14]{AAO} For a minimal bounded speedup of a minimal substitution subshift $(X,T)$ there exists $K\geq 1$ such that $\pi_i^{(K)} = \pi_i^{(jK)}$ for all $1\leq i \leq |\mathcal{A}|$ and all $j\in \N$. \end{lemma} } Let $\theta$ be a constant length, left proper, primitive substitution, { because of the previous lemma,} we may assume that $K$ is chosen large enough to satisfy Remark~\ref{Remark: KR levels}.
 Additionally, because the system generated by $\theta$ is conjugate to the system generated by $\theta^k$, without loss of generality we assume that $\theta$ satisfies all of these hypotheses with $k=1$ and $K=1$.

 \begin{definition} Let $\theta$ be a constant length, left proper, primitive substitution on the alphabet $\mathcal{A}$.
 Set $C = \{1,2,\ldots, c\}$ and consider the alphabet $\mathcal{A}\times C$.
-Define $\tau: \mathcal{A}\times C\to (\mathcal{A}\times C)^*$ by where $\theta(a) = a_1a_2\cdots a_n$, $\ell_1 = \ell$, and $\ell_{k+1} = \pi_{i_k}(\ell_k)$ for each $k\geq 1$. \end{definition}
+Define $\tau: \mathcal{A}\times C\to (\mathcal{A}\times C)^*$ by where $\theta(a) = a_1a_2\cdots a_n$, $\ell_1 = \ell$, and $\ell_{k+1} = { \pi_{a_k}}(\ell_k)$ for each $k\geq 1$. \end{definition}

 \begin{lemma}\cite[Lemma 4.15]{AAO} Suppose $\theta$ is a (left) proper, primitive, aperiodic substitution on $\mathcal{A}$ and $(X,T)$ is the subshift generated by $\theta$.
 Suppose $(X,S)$ is a bounded speedup of $(X,T)$ with orbit number $c$.
 Then $(X,S)$ is minimal if and only if $\tau$ is primitive. \end{lemma}